Physella acuta: Coexistence and competition

 P. acuta can coexist with other non-native snails such as Stenophysa marmorata, Potamopyrgus antipodarum, Lithoglyphus naticoides, and Radix auricularia.
 In these cases, competition may not be strong enough to cause exclusion, and species can differ in their competition strategies or life-history traits.
-More often, however, its presence leads to the decline of native gastropod populations.
-It outcompetes Glyptophysa gibbosa in Australia, Physa fontinalis in Italy, as well as Racesina luteola and Filopaludina bengalensis in India.
-In Mozambique, it displaced Bulinus forskalii to become the dominant gastropod.
+More often, however, its presence leads to the decline of native gastropod populations in a very short period of time.
+In Mozambique, it displaced Bulinus forskalii to become the dominant gastropod in less than 50 years.
+It also outcompetes Glyptophysa gibbosa in Australia, Physa fontinalis in Italy, as well as Racesina luteola and Filopaludina bengalensis in India.
 Like many invasive freshwater snails, the competitive success of P. acuta can be explained by its higher fecundity, shorter egg development time, and broader tolerance to habitat degradation.
 It also shows a stronger growth response under rising temperatures than some native species, a trait that can favour it under climate change.
 These characteristics make P. acuta more efficient in competing for food when diets overlap.
 The presence of P. acuta can also inhibit the growth of other species, while its own growth is stimulated by them, although exact mechanisms are unknown.

 Anentome helena is often kept in aquariums to control populations of smaller snail species such as Physella acuta.

 Predation

 P. acuta is predated by a variety of animals, including water bugs, marsh fly larvae, crayfish, leeches, and various fish species.
-To a lesser degree, it is also prey to the invasive carnivorous snail Anentome helena.
-Anti-predator behaviours include shell-shaking (rapid shell movements) and crawling to or above the waterline, as well as burying into the sediment, leaping (shell-shaking combined with detachment from the surface, causing the snail to jerk away), clamping to the substrate, and detaching to float up to the surface.
+To a lesser degree, it is also prey to the carnivorous snail Anentome helena.
+Anti-predator behaviours include shell-shaking (rapid shell movements) and crawling to or above the waterline, as well as burrowing into the sediment, leaping (shell-shaking combined with detachment from the surface, causing the snail to jerk away), clamping to the substrate, and detaching to float up to the surface.
+Naranjo-García and Appleton suggested in 2009 that P. acutas shell-shaking behaviour may contribute to its invasive success, as it reduces predation risk from slow-moving snail predators.

 Parasitism

 P. acuta is a potential intermediate host for parasites of both native wildlife and humans.
 Due to its cosmopolitan distribution and invasive capacity, it has the potential to significantly influence the distribution of parasites within freshwater ecosystems.
-Reported infections include the turtle parasites Krefftascaris spp. and spirorchiids,' the bird parasite Cotylurus cornutus, and the rat parasite Euparyphium albuferensis, although infection prevalence within invasive P. acuta populations is often low.
+Reported infections include turtle parasites within the genus Krefftascaris and the family Spirorchiidae, the bird parasite Cotylurus cornutus, and the rat parasite Euparyphium albuferensis, although infection prevalence within invasive P. acuta populations is often low.
 Experiments exposing P. acuta to the human parasites Hypoderaeum conoideum and Trichobilharzia regenti yielded no successful infections.
-This is consistent with the enemy-release hypothesis, the observation that non-native species carry fewer parasites outside their native range.
-The species was directly linked to a human illness once in 2024, when Moreira and colleagues recorded Echinostoma (a parasitic flatworm which causes echinostomiasis) in P. acuta individuals from public parks in Rio de Janeiro, Brazil.
+This is consistent with the enemy release hypothesis, the observation that non-native species carry fewer parasites outside their native range.
+As of 2024 there has been only one documented link between P. acuta and human illness, when Moreira and colleagues recorded Echinostoma (a parasitic flatworm which causes echinostomiasis in humans upon infecting the gastrointestinal tract) in P. acuta from public parks in Rio de Janeiro, Brazil.